 |Horse Sport Ireland (HSI) holds

 January 2010.
 The Irish Draught Horse Society (GB) is legally

 obliged to comply with EU Directives and hence made a harmonisation

-agreement with HSI in 2011.
-Breed
+agreement with HSI in November 2011.
+Breed registration categories

-as Class 1, 2 or 3.
+Class 1, 2 or 3.

 Horse Sport Ireland categories

 • Horses inspected from 2010 (mares) and 2011